iterative/dvc.org/content/docs/api-reference/make_checkpoint.md

 # Press q to exit this screen.
 ```

-Now if we use `dvc exp run` again, the process will start from 200.
-The
+If we use `dvc exp run` again, the process will start from 200 (since that's
-`--reset` option of that command drops the existing checkpoints and restarts the
+what the workspace reflects).
+The `--reset` option of that command drops the
-experiment from scratch.
-Or, to restart from a previous checkpoint, you can use
+existing checkpoints and restarts the experiment from scratch.
+Or, to restart
-use `dvc exp apply` instead.
+from a previous checkpoint, you can use use `dvc exp apply` instead.

 See `dvc experiments` for more info on managing <abbr>experiments</abbr>.